 6.30pm introduction in gallery/ 7pm screening

 Directed by Tony Richardson and with a screenplay by Shelagh Delaney, this fine example of British kitchen sink realism is set in Salford.
-It imagines a post-nuclear family where gay textiles art student Geoffrey (Murray Melvin) and unmarried mother Jo (Rita Tushingham) set up home together, albeit briefly.
+It imagines a post-nuclear family where gay textile art student Geoffrey (Murray Melvin) and unmarried mother Jo (Rita Tushingham) set up home together, albeit briefly.
 It’s a utopian moment not out of keeping with the spirit of art school.
 The film is accompanied by a short film by Roger Appleton, Director of The City That Rocked the World, about archetypal art school band, Deaf School, who emerged from Liverpool Art School in the 1970s.